Changes to prohibited firearms

 An individual should not deliver a firearm to a police station without first making arrangements with a police officer for a safe and scheduled delivery or pick up.
 Individuals should not surrender their firearm while physical distancing requirements are in effect.

-The Government intends to bring forward a mandatory buyback program in 2023.
+The Government intends to bring forward a mandatory buyback program.
 Our top priority is ensuring the safety and security of Canadians.
 We will take the necessary steps to get this right for our kids and grandkids.

 The amnesty period allows for the continued use of previously non-restricted firearms in limited circumstances (e.g., by Indigenous persons exercising Aboriginal or treaty rights to hunt and by those who hunt or trap to sustain themselves or their families), until the end of the amnesty period or when a new firearm is legally obtained.
 At the end of the amnesty period, all firearms owners must comply with the law.